bhardwajAbhi/MyBlogs/docs/index.md

         ## :material-book: Posts

-        Each post is what I've learned, and I wrote them down to share.
-Hope you'll find something interesting there.
+        Every post is a bit of what I've learned lately.
+See if there's something you like.

         [Read Posts](blog/){.md-button}